Admission for the January 2025 academic session is ongoing Apply Now!

 • Write simple assembly language programme segments.

-• Show how fundamental high-level programming constructs are implemented at the machine-language level.
+• Show how fundamental high-level programming constructs are

 • Compare alternative implementations of data paths.

-• Discuss the concept of control points and the generation of control signals using hardwired or micro-programmed implementations.
+• Discuss the concept of control points and the generation of control

-Systems Analysis and Design 3
+Systems Analysis and Design3

-Sustainable Computing (Elective) 2
+Sustainable Computing (Elective)3

 • Measure computer power consumption.